- Windows 10 user folder is the first 5 letters of your email address (e.g. danie instead of Daniel)

 It would be wonderful if Microsoft allowed you to change the folder name.
 I have a bunch of batch files that refer to the \Daniel\ folder, as well as some virtual machines and settings that I copied back after a format re-install that had the \Daniel\ folder name.
 Plus the fact that I just can’t stand having “danie” as the folder name.
 It just bugs me too much.

-Next time I do a format reinstall I might create a local account first called Daniel and then upgrade it to a MS account?
-That is how I ended up with the Daniel folder name on my previous install – not sure if you can do that a second time.
+Well, yes.
+But you need to do a format reinstall of Windows.
+Next time I do a format reinstall I will simply create a local account first called Daniel and then upgrade it to a MS account.
+This way you get the name you want without the hassle.